 Summary : East Antarctica is one of the most isolated places on the planet.
 Here, the massive polar ice cap rolls down to a sea rich in wildlife.
 It is also where explorers both heroic and modern day have landed and lived in the face of nature.
-Mawson, David, and Mackay were the first to reach the South Magnetic Pole (in January 15th, 1909) after trekking some 1,000 miles.
+Mawson, David, and Mackay were the first to reach the South Magnetic Pole (January 15th, 1909) a round manhaul trip of 1,260 miles.
 Celebrate the achievement with a visit to the remains of Mawson's Hut in Commonwealth Bay and several islands that were also visited during Mawson's expedition.
 This voyage is an opportunity to experience a seldom-visited part of Antarctica, rich in history and wildlife.

 Landing Fees: $880 per person

 Solo Rates: Available on request